Skip to content

 The process of setting up an account varies from broker to broker.
 Those firms which lean towards the ‘crypto purist’ end of the spectrum require specialist wallets to be set up.
 To find the best fit for you, it is worth considering this breakdown of the best crypto wallets.

-Investors who want to gain exposure to crypto without becoming tech gurus can open an account with a broker such as eToro, which offers markets in all five coins mentioned above.
-It takes minutes to set up an account, and as well as trading and staking crypto, you'll be able to trade a wide range of other assets from the same account.
+Investors who want to gain exposure to crypto without becoming tech gurus can open an account with a broker which offers markets in all five coins mentioned above.
+It takes minutes to set up an account, and as well as trading and staking crypto, you’ll be able to trade a wide range of other assets from the same account.

 3. Buy Crypto

-Buying crypto at eToro is the same as buying other financial instruments such as commodities or stocks.
-From the homepage, simply navigate to the crypto you want to purchase and enter the quantity you wish to buy.
 Staking crypto does result in a passive income stream, but the basic, buy low, sell high principles still apply.
 Another factor to consider is risk management techniques.
 Extra thought has to be applied to staked positions as staking involves tying them up for a time, which means they often cannot be sold immediately.

 4. Stake Your Crypto